FolkerKinzel/VCards/src/Examples/GettingStarted.md

 Most classes derived from `VCardProperty` implement `IEnumerable<T>` in order to be assignable to collection properties without having to be wrapped in an Array or List.

-## Efficient building and evaluating of VCard objects
-### Building and editing of VCard objects using VCardBuilder
+## Efficient building and editing of VCard objects using VCardBuilder
 The `VCardBuilder` class provides a fluent API for building and editing VCard objects.

 The properties of the VCardBuilder class have the same names as those of the VCard class.
 Each of these properties gets a struct that provides methods to edit the corresponding <see cref="VCard"/> property.
 Each of these methods return the VCardBuilder instance so that the calls can be chained.

-The `Create` methods initialize a VCardBuilder instance.
-The `Build` method returns the VCard object the VCardBuilder had worked on.
+The `Create` method initializes a VCardBuilder instance that creates a new VCard instance.
+The `VCardBuilder.VCard` property gets the VCard object the VCardBuilder has created.

+Call the `VCardBuilder.Edit(VCard)` method to edit an existing VCard instance.

-See how it can be used:
+See an example how `VCardBuilder` can be used:
 ```csharp
 VCard vCard = VCardBuilder
                 .Create()